After I click on the page to enter the database, I'm not brought to the page to enter my library card number.

 - Computer Associates EZ Firewall: Open EZ Firewall and click on Privacy.
 Click on Cookie Control, and then Custom.
 With the Cookies tab on top, look for 3rd Party Cookies, and uncheck the box labeled "Remove private header information."
 Click Apply, then OK.

 - McAfee Internet Security: By default, this doesn’t allow third-party cookies and referring URL information.
 Where these settings are varies with different McAfee versions, but you want to allow third-party cookies and referring URLs.
 The setting for Referring URL is called "referrer filter," "Search Cleaner," or "Prevent 'referrer' information from being shared" in different versions.
 Set this to Allow referrer information to be shared.

 - Norton Internet Security or Norton Personal Firewall: Open your Norton Protection Center, then go to Internet Security and turn off privacy control.
 For more specific instructions, follow the directions from Norton's site.

 - Zone Alarm Pro: In the privacy panel's cookie control, make sure these options are NOT checked:

 - "Remove private header information"

-- Other Firewall Software: Please consult your manual or IT staff for information on how to permit a referring URL.
+- Other Firewall Software: Please use your manual or IT staff for information on how to allow a referring URL.

 After I enter my library card number, I am brought to a screen that says, "This webpage is not available.
 The webpage at ... might be temporarily down or it may have moved permanently to a new web address."

 The simplest answer is just try again.
-This problem clears itself after one or two attempts.
+This problem clears itself after 1 or 2 attempts.
 If that doesn't work, either clear your cache and cookies or try using another browser.